Goutham-Sidhik/smart-form-validator/README.md

 python src/main.py
 ```

-This will start the scheduler that polls the database at regular intervals and automatically processes new encrypted form image entries.
+This will run the code that regularly checks the database for new encrypted form images and automatically processes them.
+The regular checking interval can also be changed to run just once, to process all images available up to the current time, based on the user's requirement.

 ---

-## 📥 Example Output (Simulated)
+## 📥 Example Output

 ```json
 {